VBA Management Development Program

 • A current member of the Virginia Bankers Association through your bank’s membership

-Tuition for the 2024 Management Development Program is $3,095.
+Tuition for the 2025 Management Development Program is $3,095 for MBA & VBA members ($3,595 for non-members).
 Tuition covers all sessions, materials, instructor fees, continental breakfast, lunch and refreshments.
 Tuition does not cover overnight accommodations, if applicable, or dinners.
 Your registration is a full-tuition commitment.
 Information for on overnight accommodations will be sent directly to enrolled students.